frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/configuration.md

 ## Required: USB Linker

 To install, update, and configure Hydra firmware, you must use a USB-linker meant for communicating with ESCs.
+These are used with AM32, BLHeli_32, and BLHeli_S, for configuration and firmware updating.

 See this [wiki page](../../../wiki/USB-Linker) for a list of USB-linkers you can use.
 That page also has links to the appropriate USB drivers that you might need to install.